How Can I Make My Canvas Course Accessible?

 In most Canvas content (pages, assignments, and discussions), the title will automatically be tagged as Header 1.
 Therefore, you should tag the title of all major sections on your page as Header 2 (and subsections Header 3, and so on).

 To assign header tags, click Edit.
-In the HTML editor, highlight the text you wish to give a header tag, then click the style box at the text-editor’s top-right:
+In the rich content editor, highlight the text you wish to give a header tag, then click the style box at the text-editor’s top-right:

 Although adding a header tag to text automatically changes its formatting (usually making it bigger), it’s important to understand that header tags are distinct from formatting.
 This means a few things: